smarlowucf/azurectl/doc/man/azurectl::setup::account.md

 ## __remove__

-Remove the account configuration stored under the specified __configname__ section from the config file.
-Note the account marked as the default account cannot be removed without changing the default account.
-This also means it is not possible to remove all accounts from the configuration.
-If this is for some reason necessary, please edit the configuration manually.
-However without at least one configured account section azurectl will not be able to work.
+Remove the configuration section specified in __configname__ from the configuration file.
+If the section is referenced in the DEFAULT section of the configuration file it cannot be removed without changing the default reference.
+This can be done with __azurectl setup account default | region default__.

 # OPTIONS

-## __--container-name=containername__
+## __--name=account_name__

-The name of the container to use from the previously specified storage account
+Free form name for the azure account to use

 ## __--publish-settings-file=file__

 The path to the Microsoft Azure publish settings file which you can download from the Microsoft management console

-## __--storage-account-name=storagename__

-The name of the storage account which holds the account specific storage containers

 ## __--subscription-id=subscriptionid__

 If your Microsoft Azure account includes more than one subscription, your publish setttings file will contain data about all of your subscriptions.
 Specify a __subscriptionid__ in order to select the appropriate subscription.

 If __subscriptionid__ is not supplied the first subscription listed in the publish settings file will be selected by default.